 Customer receivables: In line with industry practice, we may bill our customers for services provided in arrears dependent upon contractual terms.
 In a challenging economic environment, we may experience delays in the payment of our invoices due to customers' lower cash flow from operations or their more limited access to credit markets.
 While historically there have not been material non-payment events, we attempt to mitigate this risk through working with our customers to restructure their debts.
 A customer's failure or delay in payment could have a material adverse effect on our short-term liquidity and results from operations.
-As of June 30, 2020, 14% of our gross trade receivables were from customers in the United States.
+As of September 30, 2020, 13% of our gross trade receivables were from customers in the United States.
 Other than the United States, no other country or single customer accounted for more than 10% of our gross trade receivables at this date.
 As of December 31, 2019, 19% of our gross trade receivables were from customers in the United States.

-International operations: Our cash that is held outside the U.S. is 76% of the total cash balance as of June 30, 2020.
+International operations: Our cash that is held outside the U.S. is 72% of the total cash balance as of September 30, 2020.
 We may not be able to use this cash quickly and efficiently due to exchange or cash controls that could make it challenging.
 As a result, our cash balance may not represent our ability to quickly and efficiently use this cash.

-Supply chain finance programs: Under supply chain finance programs, administered by a third party, our suppliers are given the opportunity to sell receivables from us to participating financial institutions at their sole discretion.
+Supply chain finance programs: Under supply chain finance programs, administered by a third party, our suppliers are given the opportunity to sell receivables from us to participating financial institutions at their sole discretion at a rate that leverages our credit rating and thus might be more beneficial to our suppliers.
 Our responsibility is limited to making payment on the terms originally negotiated with our supplier, regardless of whether the supplier sells its receivable to a financial institution.
 The range of payment terms we negotiate with our suppliers is consistent, irrespective of whether a supplier participates in the program.
 These liabilities continue to be presented as accounts payable in our condensed consolidated statements of financial position and reflected as cash flow from operating activities when settled.
+We do not believe that changes in the availability of supply chain financing programs would have a material impact on our liquidity.